kera-cudmore/BookWorm/README.md

 ### Flask Blueprints

 I wanted to push myself a little with this project and decided that I would like to use Flask Blueprints.
 Flask Blueprints are a way of logically storing and organising similar routes of the app in their own section, rather than having one large file with all the routes of the app.

+### Flask Migrate

+Flask-Migrate is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
+The database operations are made available through the Flask command-line interface.I am using Flask Migrate to enable me to migrate changes to my relational database, as I initially forgot to add the created by column to the bookshelves table.

 ### Error Handling